s-b-repo/rustcord/README.md

 # Rust Screen Recorder

-A lightweight and efficient screen recorder built using Rust, leveraging `pipewire` and `ffmpeg` for high-quality video capture.
+A lightweight and efficient screen recorder built using Rust, leveraging `ffmpeg` for high-quality video capture.

 ## Features
 - 🖥️ **Screen Recording**: Capture your desktop with high performance.